 A daily step target starting at 8,000 steps and gradually increasing to 15,000 – 20,000 steps is a form of LISS cardio however it is one that can easily be factored into everyday life.
 Taking a walk on your lunch break, doing a grocery shop instore instead of online and taking the dog for a walk all contribute towards a daily step target without actually feeling like cardio.

 Steps, in general, are classed as non-exercise activity thermogenesis (NEAT) and this is calories that are burned in everyday life from non-exercise related activity (as the name suggests).
 Those who lead active lifestyles and work a manual labor focused job have much higher NEAT than those leading a sedentary lifestyle which means their calorie requirements are higher.

-By raising your NEAT you can technically lose weight without needing to implement drastic calorie cutting methods.
+By raising your NEAT you can technically lose weight without needing to implement drastic calorie cutting methods which is something I’ve recently covered in an expert roundup.
 While you will still need to be in a calorie deficit on a cut, a daily step target is a great mental distraction from being inactive and feeling hungry whilst also raising your energy expenditure without the need for traditional cardio.

 A step target isn’t for everyone however if you really don’t like doing traditional forms of cardio, simply getting outside and walking is a great way of dropping a few extra pounds whilst on a cut.

 Cardio isn’t for everyone and it’s important to know that if you want to improve your physique and lose weight that it isn’t a necessity.

 A calorie deficit, weightlifting program, and increasing your activity level through NEAT are all viable and effective ways of cutting without cardio.